 There was an enourmous and encouraging turnout for the FCCB's first rehearsal, where we ran out of chairs, and it only went up from there - our first concert was performed with almost 60 players!

-With the co-operation of Mr. Roger Smith, former band director and current Principal of Ferndale High School, and Mr. Elon Jamison, Director of Bands at FHS, they have helped in allowing us to use Ferndale's spacious facilities for our rehearsals and concert venue.
+With the co-operation of Mr. Roger Smith (former band director and Principal of Ferndale High School) and Mr. Elon Jamison (Director of Bands at FHS), we have been able to use Ferndale's spacious facilities for our rehearsals and concert venue.
 Mr. Jamison has also served as our guest conductor in the absence of Mr. Quick.

-With very little experience playing together the band has a sound as if it has been together for years.
+With very little experience playing together the band had a sound as if it has been together for years.
 Each of our many musicians brings great passion and experience.
-Our members have played in collegiate marching bands, just recently graduated high school, and marched in Presidest John F. Kennedy's inaugural parade.
+Our membership is made up of collegiate marching band alumni, recent high school graduates, and healthy mix of amateur and professional musicians alike.

-The first official season is currently underway.
-The FCCB will have a number of guest artists collaborate with them during the 2015-2016 season, including Carlos Whitlow and Generation Praise, the award winning Gospel singing group based in Detroit; Mr. Pette Moore, an outstanding bass/baritone who works for the Michigan Opera; Mr. Damien Crutcher, the Director of the Farmington Community Band; and Ms. Ava Ordman, Professor of Trombone at Michigan State University.
+The first official season was a huge success.
+The FCCB had a number of guest artists collaborate with them during the 2015-2016 season, including Carlos Whitlow and Generation Praise, the award winning Gospel singing group based in Detroit; Mr. Pette Moore, an outstanding bass/baritone who works for the Michigan Opera; Mr. Damien Crutcher, the Director of the Farmington Community Band; and Ms. Ava Ordman, Professor of Trombone at Michigan State University.

 If you are interested in becoming a member of the Ferndale Community Concert Band, please contact us via the form under the "contact us" tab, and we will respond with our membership application.
 We look forward to playing with you!